 There are also opportunities to spend an hour a week helping students and academics improve their English and sharing your experiences of the UK through the Conversation Project, or to mentor and motivate school children of all ages through IntoUniversity.

 Imperial's Invention Rooms is a platform for local community engagement.
 It was the first project of its kind by any UK university.
 This dynamic space in the heart of White City will give people of all backgrounds the opportunity to take part in creative and entrepreneurial programmes and hands-on making activities.
 Here, people can develop their creative ideas into real working prototypes.
-The Invention Rooms contains three unique spaces:
+The Invention Rooms contains a variety of unique spaces, which include:

 Our work at The Invention Rooms builds on a worldwide ‘maker movement’ in which the College has played a pioneering role.
 We have already seen many exciting results.
 Successful student inventions from our Advanced Hackspace (boasting over 2,000 members and growing fast) include Lifebox, a low-cost baby incubator, and GyroGlove, a glove to dampen hand tremors for patients with Parkinson’s.